-Aquaponics includes the breeding of fish, along with plants.
+Aquaponics include the breeding of fish along with plants.
 It is a controlled environment that maximizes the use of nutrients and energy.
 These make it possible to produce a lot of fish protein and vegetables in a small space with little water.

 An aquaponics beginnermay be hesitant to set up the system for fear that his investment and effort may not produce the expected return.
-So, does aquaponics really work?
+So, do aquaponics really work?

 Well, this question is quite tricky, but most, if not all, aquaponics produce optimum returns, provided they are properly maintained.
 It is then essential to have a clear picture of what is going on in an aquaponics system.
 Here is a brief look at what you can do to maintain the right conditions for your aquaponics to work.